cr1tbit/jinglePyNgz/README.md

 ## jinglePyNgz - no ddos, only draw

-Python wrapper around turbofast jinglePings pinger written in pure C.
+Python wrapper around turbofast jinglePings pinger, that has been written in pure C. Hopefully way more customisable.